 Brent A. Morden (b.
-1997) is in his fourth year of undergraduate music studies at Columbia University.
-Morden has written chamber music performed by groups including TAK Ensemble (Primordial Utterances, May 2017), Mivos Quartet (Insistence, June 2017), and loadbang (En Passant, December 2017).
-He also regularly writes and arranges for Columbia University student music groups.
+1997) is a New York-based composer, arranger, conductor, music director, and performer.
+Having written chamber music performed by groups including TAK Ensemble, Mivos Quartet, and loadbang, Morden has regularly written for Columbia University student music groups.
 In March 2017 and March 2018, Morden conducted the respective premieres of his wind ensemble works Concertino and Danzón with the Columbia University Wind Ensemble at their Ninth and Tenth Annual Festival of Winds.
 He also wrote original songs for a Columbia production of Shakespeare’s play As You Like It (April 2017).
-In addition to playing euphonium with the Wind Ensemble, of which he is President, Morden has played with the Columbia University Big Band and sings in Columbia jazz a cappella group Uptown Vocal, which regularly performs his arrangements.
+In addition to playing euphonium with the Wind Ensemble, of which he was President, Morden has played with the Columbia University Big Band and sung in Columbia jazz a cappella group Uptown Vocal, which regularly performs his arrangements.
 Seeking to diversify his compositional palette, in 2018 Morden co-wrote and composed an an original musical, Once Upon a Fortnight, which premiered at Columbia University in November 2018.
 Morden also recently finished working on The 125th Annual Varsity Show as co-composer/lyricist.

 In addition to composing, Morden actively conducts and music directs.
 During the summer of 2017, he rehearsed and conducted the Concert Band at Summer Arts Institute, a selective program for New York City public middle and high school students.
 Morden returned to Summer Arts Institute in 2018 to conduct the band in performing excerpts from his original wind ensemble work Danzón (2018).
 From September 2017 to December 2018, Morden music directed his a cappella group Uptown Vocal, during which time he also music directed acclaimed musical theater productions of Urinetown and an original adaptation, Written in the Stars, at Columbia University (November 2017).
 In March 2019 Morden conducted the CU Wind Ensemble in premiering his original work Fell Swoop (2019) at Carnegie Hall.
 Since September 2017, Morden has additionally served as a Resident Advisor for undergraduate students at Columbia University.
 On his spare time, Morden enjoys running in the park.